tier4/AWML/docs/design/architecture_model.md

 ### 3. Product model

-"Product model" can be used for a product defined by reference design like XX1 and X2.
+"Product model" can be used for a product defined by reference design like XX1 (RoboTaxi) and X2 (RoboBus).
-"Product model" can use specific sensor configuration to deploy for sensor fusion model.
+"Product model" can use specific sensor configuration to deploy.
+It can be used for sensor fusion model because sensor configuration is fixed.
-"Product model" is basically fine-tuned by all of product dataset from "Base model".
+"Product model" is basically fine-tuned from "Base model".
 "Product model" is managed by `autoware-ml`.

 ### 4. Project model